richanna/Identity-Events/draft-ietf-secevent-http-push.md

 ~~~
 {: #postSet title="Example HTTP POST Request"}

-Upon receipt of the request, the Event Receiver SHALL
+Upon receipt of the request, the SET Receiver SHALL
 validate the JWT structure of the SET as defined in
 Section 7.2 {{!RFC7519}}.
-The Event Receiver
+The SET Receiver
 SHALL also validate the SET information as described
 in Section 2 {{!SET}}.

-If the SET is determined to be valid, the Event Receiver SHALL
+If the SET is determined to be valid, the SET Receiver SHALL
 "acknowledge" successful submission by responding with HTTP Status
 202 as `Accepted`
 (see Section 6.3.3 {{!RFC7231}}).

 In order
 to maintain compatibility with other methods of transmission, the
-Event Receiver SHOULD NOT include an HTTP response body representation
+SET Receiver SHOULD NOT include an HTTP response body representation
 of the submitted SET or what the SET's pending status is when
 acknowledging success.
 In the case of an error (e.g. HTTP Status 400),
 the purpose of the HTTP response body is to indicate any SET parsing,